YEAST: Yet Another Sequential Test: YEAST: YEt Another Sequential Test

 \subsection{Problem Setup and Notation}

-Suppose we are conducting a randomised online experiment and have a certain metric of interest.
-For ease of exposition let us assume that the experiment has only two groups (control and treatment).
-We explain how to handle experiments with multiple treatment groups in Section~\ref{sec:ext} below.
-We want to constantly track the metric of interest and have a tool to check if the difference between the groups is at any point large enough to conclude that the treatment has an impact on the metric.
+Suppose we are conducting an A/B test and have a certain metric of interest.
+We want to constantly track this metric and have a tool to check if the difference between the groups is at any point large enough to conclude that the treatment has an impact on the metric.
 The tool must have good control of the false detection rate despite the repeated checks.
-In other words, it must allow peeking into the interim results of the experiment without inflating the false detection rate.
+In other words, it must allow for peeking into the interim results of the experiment without inflating the false detection rate.

 To develop a tool satisfying the above requirement, we consider the difference $S$ in the total value of the metric of interest accumulated by the control $(W = 0)$ and the treatment $(W = 1)$ groups.
 Typically, this difference $S$ can be represented as a sum of increments over a stream of events.
 For example, if the metric of interest is revenue then the tracked difference $S$ can be decomposed into the sum of order values over checkout events where the order value is taken with a positive sign if it comes from the control group and with a negative sign if it comes from the treatment arm.
 Mathematically, the increments can be written as